awesomephant/walker-in-the-landscape/index.md

 ---
 layout: base
-title: The Walker In The Landscape
+title: The Walker in the Landscape
-subTitle: A Performance for The Landscape
+subTitle: A Story for the Landscape
 byline: Written by Caitlin Kiely
 ---